-- Outline - Once you have a story, a desired outcome, and a main point then create an outline - Main Content Figures. - How do you start?
+- Outline - Once you have a story, a desired outcome, and a main point then create an outline - Main content should be figures and plots. - How do you start?
 Engage the audience.
 Why is this important? - Cool figures / Good jokes. - Sometimes should be used even if the talk is more concise/complete without them - List Slides - About one slide per minute is a good standard - Write on paper - What is valuable for this audience given the amount of time allotted?